venkatesh080490/WeatherData-App/README.md

 As well as we should be able to retrive statistical information on the weather data, including the maximum, minimum, and total precipitation for a specific date and location

 # Installation of the Application
-we should use below command to install the required packages for the app.
+In order to start with setup locally , we suggest create a VirtualEnv locally and then we should use below command to install the required packages for the app.

 ```
 pip install -r requirements.txt